How To Get Personal Care Products at a Great Price

 Second, packaging that can’t be used on automated machinery will create bottlenecks that slow production speed.
 Special stickers, brochures, or any hand-applied packaging components increases the amount of time to complete a job.
 This, in turn, increases the amount of direct labor required to finish your job.
 The metric we use to determine direct labor is pieces-per-minute (PPM).
 This metric is the number of finished goods we complete every minute, and the higher this number the faster we’re completing the job.
 Using packaging that works on automatic machinery improves the PPM and decreases the cost of your job.

 Volume discounts have a cascading affect, and they’re most important to consider with smaller orders.
 Shipping, materials, and fixed costs all dramatically decrease on a per unit (finished good) basis as your order size increases.
-BPI Labs’ volume discounts also increase to our customer.
-But by how much?
-In 2018 we did a small study of how the cost-per-piece of finished good goes down with every increase of a thousand units ordered.
+BPI Labs’ volume discounts also increase to our customer; but by how much?
+In 2018 we did a small study of how the cost-per-piece of finished goods goes down with every increase of a thousand units ordered.
 We looked at over 150 products we priced over the last couple of years.
 The results suggest that you’ll see dramatically increasing cost savings up to 20,000 units.
-These prices don’t reflect the cost of shipping finished goods from our factory to your preferred destination.
+(These prices don’t reflect the shipping cost.)

 Graph Above: The horizontal X-axis shows the number of units ordered.
 The vertical Y-axis shows the decrease in percent on average for all products we produce from an initial order of 1000 units on a per unit (finished good) basis.
 I.E. A shampoo at 1000 units could have a 75% decrease in per unit cost at 20,000 units.

 It is important to interpret the graph accurately.
 Every point on the graph is an average price paid for all products, which means individual product categories might vary significantly in price at different order volumes.
 When looking at specific product categories, such as lotions or creams, there is a significantly greater degree of variance than there might be for salts or powders.
-The fact remains that our customers can choose to have either a cheap or expensive product made at BPI Labs.
-But the graph does show that no matter how expensive your product might be, it’ll be cheaper to purchase if you order more product per order and by a significant degree up to about 20,000-40,000 units.
+The fact remains that our customers can choose to have either a premium or cost-effective product made at BPI Labs.
+The graph shows that your cost savings per unit purchased are most significant up to about 20 – 40 thousand units purchased.

-There are three primary factors influencing your product’s price.
-The cost of materials, obtaining and using packaging, and order volumes.
-What this article did not discuss is the cost of packaging and how BPI Labs’ relationships with packaging vendors might reduce your overall packaging cost.
-Read this case study to see how our volume discounts reduced a client’s overall price-per-piece.
+The most important and best thing you can do to get a price you love is to have a manufacturing price point in mind at the outset of any project.
+Beyond that, there are three primary phases and variables influencing your product’s price.
+The variables include the cost of materials, obtaining and using packaging, and order volumes.
 BPI Labs only recoups its costs when its customers are successful in the market.
-We’re highly motivated to manufacture a product for you that has market staying power, and that must be a product with margin you love.
+Consequently, we’re highly motivated to manufacture a product for you that has market staying power and has a profit margin you love.

 Here are some related guides and posts that you might enjoy next.